 - Hose and cable are still short

 - Hose is stiff and hard to handle

 - Instruction manual could be clearer

-We are going to cheat a little bit for our next review as the price tag is just over the 300 limit at 314 on amazon, but shopping around could get you it under that so I’ve included it.
+We are going to cheat a little bit for our next review as the price tag is around the £300 limit at on amazon, but shopping around could get you it under that so I’ve included it.

 Nilfisk D 140 bar Pressure Washer